 PCI VIRTUALIZATION AND IN-SCOPE GUIDANCE COMING

 What can retailers, merchants and others who handle credit card data expect?
 Most are hoping for a number of updates that will remove perceived overly subjective interpretations, questions of scope and answer long-awaited virtualization security questions.
-In August, the PCI SSC released a
+In August, the PCI SSC released a high-level summary of changes to appear in PCI DSS 2.0.
+A detailed summary and pre-release version of the standard is scheduled for release in September with a final version published Oct.
+28. According to Bob Russo general manager, PCI Security Standards Council, most of the updates this year will come in the form of standard clarifications, as well as the release of guidance.

 The virtualization update, led by the virtualization special interest group (SIG) is expected to clarify existing ambiguity around how merchants can utilize virtualization technologies and still maintain compliance.